-• Do not pound, drop, or throw the radio unnecessarily.
-Never carry the radio by the antenna.

-- Avoid subjecting the radio to an excess of liquids.
-Do not submerge the radio unless it is a ruggedized. - Avoid subjecting the radio to corrosives, solvents or chemicals. - Do not disassemble the radio. - Keep the accessory-connector cover in place until ready to use the connector.
-Replace the cover immediately once the accessory has been disconnected. - When charging the radio using a wall mounted charger, the radio must be turned off.
+- Do not pound, drop, or throw the radio unnecessarily.
+Never carry the radio by the antenna. - Avoid subjecting the radio to an excess of liquids.
+Do not submerge the radio unless it is a ruggedized.(APX 8000 R model) - Avoid subjecting the radio to corrosives, solvents or chemicals. - Do not disassemble the radio.

+Do not use the radio without an accessory connector or a dust cover in place as contamination can build up on the contacts.

+When charging the radio using a wall mounted charger, the radio must be turned off.
 Otherwise, the Man Down Alert and Emergency may be accidentally triggered.